 As both the protagonist's love interest and the harbinger of death and destruction in this quadrant of space, she's a powerful antagonist who boasts an awesome look and some superb voice acting.
 But her conflict of interest is what makes her such a compelling villain.
 In the expansion pack for the base game, Heart of the Storm, Kerrigan's character is expanded upon as you take control of both her and her army of Zerg.
 Once in control, you come to realize how painful her existence really is.

 Clearly deeply in love with the protagonist, Kerrigan is a compelling and dominant force who asserts control over Jim Raynor both militarily and emotionally.
 She's a testament to Blizzard's writing abilities and her voice actor, Tricia Helfer is a marvel.
 All hail the Queen of Blades.

-Played by the wonderfully talented, Martin Sheen, The Illusive Man is a shining example of why BioWare are one of the most talented developers in the gaming world.
+Played by the wonderfully talented, Martin Sheen, The Illusive Man is a shining example of why BioWare is one of the most talented developers in the gaming world.

 The way in which he grows over the course of the game and becomes even more of the villain we knew he was in Mass Effect 3 has guaranteed the Illusive Man a spot on my list.

-He has so many great moments scattered throughout this game and the way in which Kojima and his team designed the villain is a testament to his (wavering) skills as a writer.
+He has so many great moments scattered throughout this game and the way in which Kojima and his team designed the villain is a testament to their (wavering) skills as writers.
 But one of the main reasons why I've chosen Liquid Ocelot for this list is because of the game's final moments.
 If you don't want them spoiled for you, skip to the next villain.
 Cause this is incredible!